What is Achromatopsia?

 Children with achromatopsia will have reduced vision (typically 20/200 or less), no color vision (they perceive only black, white and gray shades), sensitivity to light (photophobia) and the presence of nystagmus (shaking of the eyes).
 Achromatopsia is sometimes called ‘Day Blindness’, as these children see better in subdued light.
 Children with incomplete Achromatopsia may have better vision (typically 20/120 to 20/80) and usually have less severe visual symptoms.
 Moreover, children may show paradoxical constriction of the pupil in the dark, usually have high hyperopic refractive errors (need for plus power glasses).
 Nystagmus and photophobia, marked in infancy, may improve with age.
 Achromatopsia is a non-progressive disorder, which means the vision is usually stable over time.

 This condition affects approximately one in 30,000 live births.
 Its prevalence varies in different parts of the world.
 Because there is a genetic link, it is more common in regions where there is a high rate of consanguineous marriages (marriages between relatives) and in the eastern Pacific islands of Pingelap (see the book, ‘The Island of the Colour blind’ by Dr Oliver Sacks).

 Are red-green color blindness and Achromatopsia the same condition?

-No, red-green color blindness patients have difficulty distinguishing red and green colors.
-People with red-green color blindness have otherwise normal visual acuity and they do not have complete lack of color perception, instead they can perceive other colors.
+No, red-green color deficiency patients have difficulty distinguishing red and green colors.
+People with red-green color deficiency have otherwise normal visual acuity and do not have complete lack of color perception.

 What causes Achromatopsia?